The Mathematics Behind Valomapped

 P(BO5 Win) = [sum of all 10 terms above]Where P₁, P₂, P₃, P₄, P₅ are the win probabilities for each map in the match sequence.
 Each scenario represents a unique path through the match where the team wins exactly 3 maps.

-Game-theoretic approach to simulating realistic pick/ban processes in competitive Valorant.
+A local map-Elo heuristic used to simulate pick/ban processes in competitive Valorant.

 Strategic Assumptions